artas100/hangman/README.md

 <!-- UL -->
 * Choose difficulty
 * Will have different amount of trials depending on difficulty
-* Interface with words written and words failed
 * Will be able to repeat

 ## To get started, you just need to run: